hashicorp/terraform/website/source/intro/getting-started/build.html.md

 ## Apply

-The plan looks good, our configuration appears valid, so its time to create real resources.
+The plan looks good, our configuration appears valid, so it's time to create real resources.
 Run `terraform apply` in the same directory as your `example.tf`, and watch it go!
 It will take a few minutes since Terraform waits for the EC2 instance to become available.